 Bunions are also a common deformity that can cause chronic foot pain.
 Many people think bunions are just the bump on side of the big toe, but the bump of a bunion is actually a visible sign of what’s going on inside the foot.
 It reflects changes taking place in the bony framework in the front of the foot.
 The big toe leans toward the second toe instead of pointing straight out.
 This throws the bones out of alignment and forms the characteristic bump.

 Bunions are a progressive disorder, which means the leaning usually gets worse, and alters the angle of the bones in that area.
 As a result, the bump becomes more prominent, and that’s when symptoms appear (although some people never have symptoms).
 The foot and ankle surgeon will confirm that you have a bunion, rather than a different condition that can resemble a bunion, such as gout or arthritis.
 Sometimes bunions can be treated conservatively, through nonsurgical options.
 But for many people, surgery is appropriate if nonsurgical treatments fail to provide adequate relief.

 Bunion surgery is called a bunionectomy.
 A bunionectomy corrects the changes in the foot’s bony structure, removes the bump and corrects any soft tissue changes that may have occurred.
 A bunionectomy is performed to accomplish three goals: reduce the pain, improve the patient’s ability to function normally and decrease the deformity itself.
 Your surgeon will determine the right procedure for you depending on your x-ray results, age, activity level and other factors.

-Living with chronic foot pain is no fun.
 If you’re experiencing any of these symptoms, find a foot and ankle specialist today to get the relief you need.